 Wine grape plants require consistent watering throughout their growing season in order to produce high-quality fruit.
 The amount of water needed depends on the climate and other environmental factors, but typically they should receive approximately 1 inch (2.5 cm) of water per week during their active growth period.
 Watering too often can lead to rot and fungal diseases, so it’s important to monitor soil moisture levels carefully before adding additional water.

-See also What is Wishbone Flower Plant
+See also What is Wasabi Plant

 Pruning Requirements